tschleuss/bug-free-octo-couscous/README.md

 A little info about your project and/ or overview that explains **what** the project is about.

+> Don’t get lazy just because this is for developers

 - [Motivation](#motivation)
 - [Build Status](#build-status)
 - [Before You Begin](#before-you-begin)